Bayesian learning of Causal Structure and Mechanisms with GFlowNets and Variational Bayes: Introduction

 In this paper, we introduce an extension of DAG-GFlowNet which we call \emph{Variational Bayes DAG-GFlowNet} (VBG), which infers the parameters of a linear Gaussian model between continuous random variables in the DAG, along with the graph itself, using Variational Bayes.
-This lends itself well to active learning approaches in causal modelling which are of great interest \citep{ait,https://doi.org/10.48550/arxiv.1902.10347,https://doi.org/10.48550/arxiv.2203.02016, Toth2022ActiveBC}, since conducting interventions to gather data for causal modelling is often very resource heavy.
+This lends itself well to active learning approaches in causal modelling which require the mechanisms to be known \citep{ait,https://doi.org/10.48550/arxiv.1902.10347,https://doi.org/10.48550/arxiv.2203.02016, Toth2022ActiveBC}.
+Since conducting interventions to gather data for causal modelling is often very resource-heavy, active learning of causal structure is a promising direction of research.
+At this point, we would like to draw the attention of the reader to a concurrent work, JSP-GFN \citep{deleu2023joint} where the causal mechanisms are learned jointly with the causal graph using a GFlowNet, without any modelling assumptions on the mechanisms.
 We address the pitfalls of other Bayesian causal structure learning algorithms that model the mechanisms and the graphs.
-DiBS \citep{dibs} lacks the ability to sample from the posterior in an unbounded manner once the model is trained, and acyclicity is not guaranteed throughout training iterations, similarly, VCN \citep{vi} does not guarantee acyclicity, BCD Nets \citep{Cundy2021BCDNS} does not allow for flexibility of model parametrization for the mechanisms.
+DiBS \citep{dibs} lacks the ability to sample from the posterior in an unbounded manner once the model is trained, and acyclicity is not guaranteed for the sampled graphs.
+Similarly, VCN \citep{vi} does not guarantee acyclicity.
+BCD-Nets \citep{Cundy2021BCDNS} does not allow for flexibility of model parametrization for the mechanisms.
 Our method overcomes all these pitfalls and does comparatively well to these methods in our empirical evaluation using a number of metrics.
 In addition, we believe that this novel approach of finding the causal model using Variational Bayes has the potential to be applied to other Bayesian causal structure learning algorithms that only model the graph, and expand their capabilities to also model the mechanisms.